 - If you are looking to visit Kolob Terrace Road and Kolob Canyons, they typically reopen in late May or in June, so be sure to check the Zion website for current closures and scheduled openings before planning your trip to those parts of Zion.

-- The shuttle begins operation in the spring, typically at the beginning of April or the end of March.
-In the spring you will need to park at the South Visitor Center and use the shuttle to access Zion Canyon.
+- The shuttle begins operation in the spring, typically at the beginning of March.
+In the spring, you will need to park at the South Visitor Center and use the shuttle to access Zion Canyon.

 If you plan to spend all day in the park, be sure to pack sunscreen and stay hydrated!
 Most shuttle stops have water bottle refill stations, so take full advantage of those!